Removing a Trojan

 Fixing a Trojan infection can be a very difficult process.
 The first step is to backup your data.
 It may be necessary to wipe your computer and reinstall everything.

-Once you’ve backed up all your data, download as many antivirus and spyware as possible.
-We’d suggest starting with Malware Bytes, Spybot, Adaware, AVG Anti-Virus, AVG Anti-Spyware, AntiVir and Avast.
+Once you’ve backed up all your data, download as many spyware removal tools as possible to remove the trojan.
+We’d suggest starting with Malware Bytes, Spybot and Adaware.

 Each of these programs should be installed and their update routines run so they are fully up to date.
-DO NOT SCAN YOUR COMPUTER YET.
+DO NOT SCAN YOUR COMPUTER OR TRY TO REMOVE THE TROJAN YET.

 Shutdown your computer and restart in Safe Mode.
-This will start the computer with the basic settings and, hopefully, without the Trojan starting.
+This will start the computer with the basic settings and, hopefully, without the Trojan starting, this is essential if you want to remove the trojan from your system.

 With the computer running in Safe Mode, run all the anti virus and anti spyware programs you previously installed.
 Do one at a time and be aware this will take many hours.

-This will clear all but the worst spyware infections, but what you should be aware of is modern spyware is very good at hiding itself and if the problem persists you either have to call a technician or wipe the computer.
+This will clear all but the worst Trojan, virus or spyware infections, but what you should be aware of is modern malare is very good at hiding itself and if the problem persists you either have to call a technician or wipe the computer.
+This may be necessary to remove the Trojan from your computer

 After any spyware or Trojan infection, you should be aware that any online services you’ve accessed might be compromised.
 We highly recommend you change all banking and other sensitive passwords and monitor your financial statements closely after finding an infection.